KRYMauL/HogwartsLegacy/README.md

 ---
 difficulty: 2
 training: true
-chapter: "Chapter 4: Directives and Pipes"
+chapter: "Chapter 6: Angular Router"
 tags: angular
 ---

-# Create Pipes to Improve Budget and Duration Formatting
+# Use the Router to Display Movie Details

 # Challenge Description
-In this challenge, we want to display movie budgets as follows using a custom pipe:
+In this challenge, we want to be able to display movie details by clicking on the "Details" button of any movie displayed on the screen, using the component router and lazy-loading.
-- If the budget is "175", render it as "$175 million"
-- If the budget is a range such as "175-200", render it as "$175 to $200 million"
-- Then create another custom pipe to format the movie duration so that "92" is displayed as "1h 32min"

 ## Requirements
-- Edit the provided `src/pipes/million-dollar.pipe.ts`
+- Edit the provided `src/home/home.component.ts` to make it the new landing page that displays the list of movies.
-- Implement the transform method to format input values as defined in the challenge description:
-   - If the budget is "175", render it as "$175 million"
-   - If the budget is a range such as "175-200", render it as "$175 to $200 million"
+- Change `app.component.ts` to display just a `<router-outlet />`.
+The entire page will be controlled by the router.
+- Change the router config in `app.routes.ts` by adding two routes:
+  - A route for the default path "" goes to `HomeComponent` (landing page with movies list)
+  - A route for the path "details/:id" lazy-loads `MovieDetailsComponent` (page with details for a single movie)
-> 💡 HINT: Not sure how to parse strings in Javascript?
-Take a look at [string.split()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)
+> 💡 HINT: Not sure how to use lazy-loading?
+Head back to our lesson section on lazy-loading
-- Add your pipe to the template of `movie-item.component.ts` and ensure the movie budgets are displayed as required
-- Edit the provided `src/pipes/min-to-duration.pipe.ts`
-- Implement the transform method to format input values as defined in the challenge description:
-   - "92" must be displayed as "1h 32min"
-- Add your pipe to the template of `movie-item.component.ts` and ensure the movie durations are displayed as required
-> 💡 HINT: This challenge can make use of a lot of modern Javascript features covered in the Javascript section of our training (template strings, ?? operator, and more)
+- Update the "Details" button in `MovieItemComponent` so it uses a `routerLink` to navigate to the proper movie details.

 ## Other Considerations